vmakhin/ERT_tasks/Assessment_IRI_EDP/README.md

      with gnuplot_i.o and gnuplot_i.h files which will be used to create ***gnuplot*** charts with iri generated data

-#### Generate IRI2016 code running and plotting gnuplot of DENSITY vs HEIGHT
+#### Generate IRI2016 code running and plotting gnuplot of Density vs Altitude

 >Copy from subfolder iri_driver two files to main folder:
 ***iri_driver_main.c and iri_driver_sub.for***